irrelative/jsonlt/README.md

 1. Build the project: `npm run build`
 2. Open `demo/index.html` in your web browser

+Alternatively, you can try the online demo at: https://irrelative.github.io/jsonlt/

 ## Development

 To set up the development environment: